justiceserv/NT900X3L-Hackintosh/README.md

 /boot/clover --> replace with my files.

 Might need to do some tweaks for audio after installing.
 I will upload HOW-To about audio later.

+## Special Thanks To

+"닉네임" in Hackintosh Talk 시즌 2 KakaoTalk Open Chat